 It is important that you notify us of any changes to your personal information as soon as possible so that we can contact you easily.

 What information we hold

-Once you become an Arches Housing customer, we will also need benefit and council tax information, feedback from our contractors about their appointments with you and other aspects of our routine contact with you.
+Once you become an Arches Housing customer, we will also need to record benefit and council tax information, feedback from our contractors about their appointments with you and other aspects of our routine contact with you.
 We will record information whenever you contact us or use our services and we will note any action taken, for example logging repairs, so that we have a record of what happened.
 We may also keep photographic records of you in order to help us identify tenancy fraud.

 We might take photographs at events that we organise and host.
 We may use the images on our website, in brochures and other publicity material (such as newsletters) and provide them to the media for publication in local or national newspapers.
 We will always give you the option not to be included in a photograph.
 Where group shots are to be taken there will be a sign warning that photographs are being taken and any individual photographs will only be taken with your consent in writing.